 So, we have this potential to become a renewable energy superpower, but why are we being held back?
-And what could we do to make this a smooth transition?
+What could we do to make this transition as smooth as possible?

 Align energy and climate policy

 Australia’s current electricity policy remains quite narrow and confined, simply setting out to achieve a reliable supply in an effective way.
 The National Electricity Objective highlights this limitation and a lack of clear focus on climate policy.
 Energy and climate policy are intrinsically linked—particularly as we edge closer towards 2020—so our national policy should ideally reflect a synergy between the two, and provide an environment that facilitates binding long-term targets for emissions reductions and renewable energy.

 A major roadblock for the growth of Australia’s renewable sector is the restrictive nature of our state-based networks.
 Renewable-friendly decisions are currently in the hands of each state’s network businesses, however their main priority is to guarantee reliable supply.
 Different modelling is required for renewable energy to be effective nation-wide.
 Achieving this would require strategic and binding planning across the entire National Electricity Market (NEM), which could involve the introduction of a regulator to oversee the national system and enable renewable energy initiatives.